 File Upload Errors

-If you encounter 502 errors or rate limits during file uploads:
+If you encounter 502 errors or rate limits during file uploads:-

 Reduce chunk size - Upload fewer files per batch: